Christ Lutheran Church

-Aug.
-9: join our worship at 9:30 a.m. via livestream video from St. Luke.
+Worship: 9:30 a.m. every Sunday.
+Worship with us via livestream video from St. Luke.
 You will see that we are now worshipping outdoors, in our parking lot, as well as in lawn chairs around our pavilion.
-Our hearts are open, and our prayers abound!
+Our hearts are open, and our prayers abound.
 You’re welcome to find us on our Facebook page.
 You can look at www.stlukegilbertsville.org.
 Our livestream worship will continue at 9:30 on Sundays.
 Should weather be inclement, we will not meet outdoors, but only via livestream.
-Sunday is the tenth Sunday after Pentecost, and, at St. Luke, the gospel lesson from Romans 10:5-15, about hearing and confessing the word of faith.
-“The word is near you, on your lips and in your heart.”

-Community Clothing Rack: Open for donations on Aug.
-5 from 9 a.m. to noon.
-The 2nd, 3rd, and 4th Wednesdays of the month shoppers are welcome form 9 a.m. to noon.
+Community Clothing Rack: On the first Wednesday of the month, the Clothing Rack will be open 1 to 4 p.m. for donations.
+The 2nd, 3rd, and 4th Wednesdays of the month, shoppers are welcome 1 to 4 p.m.
 Masks and physical distancing required.
 Enter through far door, sanitize hands.
 Four clients will enter with a 20 minute shopping time limit.
 Exit through hall door, again, sanitizing hands.
 Restrooms will not be available for client use.
 Should there be few clients at the CCR, it may not stay open until noon.
 If the county should return to the yellow or red phase, the Clothing Rack will need to close.
 Your cooperation is appreciated!!

 Sundays: 8 a.m. brief parking lot worship service will be held.
 At 9:30 a.m. our recorded worship service will be shown in the sanctuary for those unable to view our services online.
 This is limited to 25 attendees.
 Holy Communion will be offered at both services.